IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

     * Training data conditions (constrained/unconstrained; full/zero-shot)
     * List of the data sources used for training the system
     * Institution and contact person
+    * Your consent to release the system outputs under MIT license for future research and human evaluation
 * Source and system output files for the formality control test set
     * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased)